teisia/helpdesk/README.md

 STORIES:

 As a user, when I go to either edit or create a new ticket, I should see the "priorities" listed as seen in the mockup , while maintaining the "iteraiton" approach of looping through the priority values in the code.

 ( see image: )
+( hint: see views/tickets/form.jade )

 ![](https://github.com/Nmuta/helpdesk/blob/iteration/public/images/iteration.jpg)